-- The company's human resources department; - Work/life professionals, trainers and coaches; - Books and articles about flexible work arrangements created in other companies; - Human resources and work/life organizations that can provide speakers and advice about flexible work arrangements.
+- Books and articles about flexible work arrangements created in other companies; - Human resources and work/life organizations that can provide speakers and advice about flexible work arrangements.

-SECTION IV: ATTITUDE OF IN-HOUSE COUNSEL TOWARD PART-TIME OUTSIDE COUNSEL
+IV.
+ATTITUDE OF IN-HOUSE COUNSEL TOWARD PART-TIME OUTSIDE COUNSEL

 Common wisdom among managing partners of law firms is that their clients won't want to work with attorneys on part-time schedules.
 PAR tested this proposition, asking in-house counsel whether they have worked with attorneys who are part time and, if so, whether they had any problems with the relationship.
 PAR researchers also asked, more generally, whether in-house counsel had any objections to working with part-time attorneys.